Consensys/doc.teku/docs/Tutorials/Configure-External-Signer-TLS.md

     keytool -exportcert -keystore ./web3signer_keystore.p12 -alias web3signer -rfc -file web3signer.pem
     ```

-1. Import the public certificate into a truststore to be used by Teku, and type `yes` if asked to trust the certificate.
+2. Import the public certificate into a truststore to be used by Teku, and type `yes` if asked to trust the certificate.

     ```bash
     keytool -importcert -storetype PKCS12 -keystore web3signer_truststore.p12 -alias web3signer -trustcacerts -storepass changeit -file ./web3signer.pem
     ```

-1. Create a plain text file (for example `truststore_pass.txt`) that stores the password used to create the keystore.
+3. Create a plain text file (for example `truststore_pass.txt`) that stores the password used to create the keystore.

-    !!! example "truststore_pass.txt"

-        ```bash
+    ```bash title="truststore_pass.txt"
     changeit
     ```

 You now have the `web3signer_truststore.p12` and `truststore_pass.txt` files that must be supplied when [starting Teku](#5-start-teku).